secureCodeBox/secureCodeBox/README.md

 **Important note**: The _secureCodeBox_ is no simple one-button-click-solution!
 You must have a deep understanding of security and how to configure the scanners.
 Furthermore, an understanding of the scan results and how to interpret them is also necessary.

-There is a german article about [Security DevOps – Angreifern (immer) einen Schritt voraus][secdevops-objspec] in the software engineering journal [OBJEKTSpektrum][objspec].
+There is a German article about [Security DevOps – Angreifern (immer) einen Schritt voraus][secdevops-objspec] in the software engineering journal [OBJEKTSpektrum][objspec].

 ## Quickstart